egw-r/CharEq_DispersionCurves_isoPlate/README.md

 import time
-import matplotlib.pyplot as plt import multiprocessing as mp import matplotlib as mpl
+import matplotlib.pyplot as plt import multiprocessing as mp from functools impart partial import matplotlib as mpl
 ```
 'elasticity' is elasticity.py and the rest are common scientific packages: numpy and matplotlib.

-'time' and 'multiprocessing' are to keep track of how long a full calculation takes and and allows all the
+'time' and 'multiprocessing' are to keep track of how long a full calculation takes and allows all the
 threads of your computer processor to be used for calculation purposes.
+Partial is used for formatting the solver function
+so that it can be used by multiprocessing.

 ### Installing